AahanPatelTT/TTQuery/HOW_IT_WORKS.md

 - Tables → structured CSV and sentence linearization
   - PDF tables are extracted as CSV (default via pdfplumber).
 Unstructured HTML tables can be converted to CSV.
+  - **PPTX tables** are extracted natively and serialized to CSV, enabling true table retrieval and reconstruction.
   - Before embedding, tables are linearized into sentences that name columns and sample rows—this makes them retrievable by meaning, not layout.

 - Images → captioning + OCR + context